Can upper cervical adjustments help headaches behind the eyes?

 - Disruption of nerve flow, spinal fluid flow, and blood flow at the base of the skull

-Over time, the wear and tear associated with upper neck problems is likely to produce on or more side effects (a.k.a. symptoms).
-For many individuals tension headaches and headaches behind the eyes begin to occur more and more frequently as their neck problem progresses.
+Over time, the wear and tear associated with upper neck problems are likely to produce one or more side effects (a.k.a. symptoms).
+For many individuals, tension headaches and headaches behind the eyes begin to occur more and more frequently as their neck problem progresses.

-Most common reasons children have headache behind eyes problems
+The most common reasons children have a headache behind eyes problems

 Children are susceptible to upper cervical spinal problems as well.
 As they grow and develop the musculature around the shoulders and spine, they experienced a variety of stressors that may cause a spinal issue.
 A few of the most common include: